brettneese/brettneese.xyz/_writings/Grad School/07-19 Application/application.md

 Thus, my academic career so far has been "innovative," to say the least -- and, alongside my academic pursuits, I have always participated in building out a professional practice in parallel to the work I was doing in the classroom.
 When deciding whether or not to apply to graduate school, I grappled with questions of structure versus innovation, practice versus theory... would I be able to forge my own path, blending the resources available through the academy with the ability to focus on both theory and practice?
 Would I be able to leverage my own personal circumstances -- the fact that I live in a foreign megapolis, Mexico City, Mexico, for instance, with my desire to continue advancing my personal pursuit of knowledge?
 With the MAAPS program, I think the answer is yes.

-// this one needs a lot of work, maybe a rewrite

 2. What particular area of study would you like to build into a MAAPS Focus Area?
 (Please briefly explain what the area is.)